 Two people flying from Auckland to Fiji test positive for Covid-19

-Two travellers flying from Auckland to Fiji have tested positive for Covid-19.
+New Zealand health officials are trying to learn more about the two travellers on an Auckland to Fiji flight who tested positive for Covid-19.

 Fiji’s Ministry of Health and Medical Services (MHMS) announced the two new cases were detected during mandatory tests while the pair were in managed isolation in Nadi.